Application Deadline: deadlines vary by country – 1st October every year for some countries.

 - English language ability.

 Embassies and Commissions must submit their nominations to the Institute of International Education office in Washington, DC by October 1.
-The deadlines for applicants vary by country.

-Please contact the Public Affairs Section of the U.S. Embassy or Binational Fulbright Commission in your country for more information about application procedures and deadlines.
+How to Apply: Please contact the Public Affairs Section of the U.S. Embassy or Binational Fulbright Commission in your country for more information about application procedures and deadlines.

-Sponsors: The Hubert H. Humphrey Fellowship Program is a program for young and mid-career professionals sponsored by the U.S. Department of State
+Scholarship Provider: The Hubert H. Humphrey Fellowship Program is a program for young and mid-career professionals sponsored by the U.S. Department of State